umay97/requirement-analysis/README.md

 Provide a clear visual representation of system functionalities.
 Help in identifying and organizing system requirements.
 Facilitate communication among stakeholders and development team.
+\\\\\
+\\\\\
+  ** Acceptance Criteria ✅**
+Objective: Establishing clear criteria for feature completion.

+What is Acceptance Criteria?

+Acceptance criteria are conditions that a feature must meet to be accepted by the stakeholders.
+How to Define Acceptance Criteria:

+Be specific and measurable.
+Include functional and non-functional aspects.
+Example for Booking System: “Users should be able to select available dates, confirm booking, and receive a confirmation email within 2 minutes.”
+Benefits of Acceptance Criteria:

+Ensure all parties have a clear understanding of feature requirements.
+Provide a basis for testing and validation.
+Help in maintaining quality and meeting user expectations.